Belhaya/Alos_act4/README.md

 docker-compose down
 ```

-If you need to stop and remove all containers, networks, and all images used by any service in <em>docker-compose.yml</em> file, use the command:
+stop and remove all containers, networks, and all images used by any service in <em>docker-compose.yml</em> file, use this command:
 ```bash
 docker-compose down --rmi all
 ```